Initiatives to Address Supply Chain Emissions

 Tradable Green Certificate (United States)

-Advantest America, Inc. (AAI) has committed to using renewable energy since 2012, and 2021 marks a decade of this commitment.
-In an effort to reduce environmental impacts associated with electricity use, AAI has purchased a Green Electricity Certificate for wind power generation.
-In FY2020, the office sourced over 100% of its electricity from renewable energy sources.
-Furthermore, in 2013, AAI joined the Green Power Partnership of the United States Environmental Protection Agency (EPA), which is an initiative to purchase renewable energy promoted by the EPA, and has thus contributed to the spread of green electricity.
+In an effort to reduce environmental impacts associated with electricity use, Advantest America, Inc. (AAI) has purchased Green Electricity Certificates for wind power generation since 2012.
+AAI sources 100% of its electricity from renewable energy sources.
+Furthermore, in 2012, AAI joined the Green Power Partnership of the United States Environmental Protection Agency (EPA), which is an initiative to promote renewable energy, and has contributed to expansion of green electricity.

 Tradable Green Certificate (Germany)